jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

         )
     )

-  and the test passes with no more random failures
+  the test passes with no more random failures

 * I take out the `unittest.skip decorator`_ from ``test_duration_w_hours_and_minutes``
 * and remove ``test_duration_calculation`` because it is covered by ``test_duration_w_hours_and_minutes`` which has the right calculation